Arrest made in case of suspicious packages sent D.C.-area military and intel sites

 Defense Secretary Jim Mattis told reporters on Tuesday that all of the packages mailed to Defense Department facilities were under the control of federal authorities.

-"Basically there's a set procedure, they went through the procedure," Mattis said, according to the Associated Press.
+"Basically there's a set procedure, they went through the procedure," Mattis said.

 "We've had nobody injured and all those packages and all the evidence is accessible and is the hands of the FBI right now."